linkorb/pushover/README.md

 ## Features

 * PSR-0 compatible, works with composer and is registered on packagist.org
+* Send messages using custom titles, urls and url texts.
+* Support for message priorities (-1, 0, 1 and 2)
-* Stand-alone library, no external dependancies
+* Stand-alone library, no external dependencies
 * Unit tests

 ## Installing